martinSteadD/sem_assessment/use-cases/generate-cities-report.md

 ### Success End Condition

-A report is available for the user to view.
+A report is available for the user to view with the fields:
+- Name
+- Country
+- District
+- Population

 ### Failed End Condition